 His autobiographies also allow readers to have a better understanding of how Mr. Miao guided the group’s growth.
 Like other autobiographies, it’s more than likely biased toward the positives.
 However, Cindy feels they are still worth reading to get a better idea of how the companies within the group evolved.

-Some of them are still key people within the group, such as Su Liang (蘇亮), Du Shu-Wu (杜書伍) and Francis Tsai Feng-Tsu (蔡豐賜).
+Some of them are still key people within the group, such as Su Liang (蘇亮), Du Shu-Wu (杜書伍) and Francis Tsai Feng-Tsu (蔡豐賜), who all graduated at the same time from Chaio Tung University's computer engineering class.
 Su Liang was especially good at programming in the early days and currently holds several senior positions in group companies including the Chairmanship of MITAC Information Technology Group.
 Du Shu-Wu mainly took charge of the electronic component’s distribution segment.
 He’s now the President of Synnex Technology International Corporation, and holds other board and senior positions in group companies.
 Francis Tsai was in charge of the operation of MiTAC International and now holds several senior titles in the group including Chairman of Waffer Technology Corp.

 Of the three books Cindy prefers the later autobiography and the more objective group history by Mr. Tan, the Commercial Times reporter.
 She thinks together they provide thorough insight into the conglomerate from both an inside and outside point of view.

-Many thanks to the Mr. Miao for sharing his life story and also to Mr. Tan for writing about the group.
+Many thanks to Mr. Miau for sharing his life story and also to Mr. Tan for writing about the group.
 Most of all thanks to Cindy Wan for her thorough research and insight into a surprisingly complicated corporate structure.

-Win-win Strategy— The Story of Miao, Feng-Chiang’s Strategic Alliances (雙贏策略—苗豐強策略聯盟的故事), by Matthew Miao, published by Commonwealth Publishing Co.
+Win-win Strategy— The Story of Miau, Feng-Chiang’s Strategic Alliances (雙贏策略—苗豐強策略聯盟的故事), by Matthew Miau, published by Commonwealth Publishing Co.
 Ltd in 1997

-- Chess Game Win-Win— Miao, Feng-Chiang’s Global Strategy (棋局雙贏—苗豐強的全球化策略), by Matthew Miao, published by Commonwealth Publishing Co.
+- Chess Game Win-Win— Miau, Feng-Chiang’s Global Strategy (棋局雙贏—苗豐強的全球化策略), by Matthew Miau, published by Commonwealth Publishing Co.
 Ltd in 2002.

 - MiTAC Inc--The Story of a Pioneer in Taiwan's Computer Industry (大顯神通—台灣電腦業開路先鋒的故事), Tan Zhong-Min (譚仲民), published by Business Weekly in 1995.